-Children should be encouraged by their parents or parent to read.
-Talking to the child before he can speak himself, reading to the child before he can read, pointing to pictures that he can relate to when he is outside of the home, and ensuring that the home environment is one that is conductive to learning.
+Parents should encourage their children to read.
+Talking to the child before he can speak, reading to the child before he can read, and pointing to pictures that he can relate to when outside of the home ensures that the home environment is conducive to learning.